 A home program specifically targeting the acquisition of beginning and advanced language in the home, school, and community settings.

-A service for families who currently have a habilitator/tutor(s) in place working with a family member.
-Positive ABA clinical staff will observe a habilitation/tutor session(s) and provide a comprehensive evaluation(s) of tutor performance followed by training support based on the evaluation in order to maximize success.
+A service for families who currently have a habilitator and/or RBT(s) in place working with a family member.
+Positive ABA clinical staff will observe a habilitation/RBT session(s) and provide a comprehensive evaluation(s) of RBT performance followed by training support based on the evaluation in order to maximize success.

 An intensive program aimed at targeting the specific skills needed for success in preschool or kindergarten.
 This program is typically short-term, with maintenance provided as an option to ensure ongoing success.
 A therapist is available to administer specific readiness assessments to determine an inventory of skill levels and to identify skill deficits.
 An intensive treatment plan may be developed to focus on skill deficits to ready the child for school programs.
 The Readiness Program is customized to include components that support a smooth transition into preschool or kindergarten classes.
 Some of the skills that may be included are: functional language and communication skills; social awareness; basic academics; sensory regulation; toileting and hygiene skills; and fine and gross motor skill refinement.

-Personalized training seminars held in your home on topics applicable to your child or of interest to your family.
-Topics may include: social skill development; sibling support; behavioral shaping strategies; homework help; reinforcing therapy goals within daily activities; expanding your child’s world of communication; or other topics upon request.
+Personalized skills development seminars held in your home on topics applicable to your child or of interest to your family.
+Topics may include social skill development; sibling support; behavioral shaping strategies; homework help; reinforcing therapy goals within daily activities; expanding your child’s world of communication; or other topics upon request.

 Training sessions provided in your home by a Positive ABA clinician to foster positive interactions and relationships between siblings and peers.
 These training sessions can offer siblings suggestions and plans to provide support, ways to get involved in the therapeutic process, and reducing stress levels at home, for example.
 Share your ideas with the therapist to develop specific programs for your family.